-- giving public transport greater priority in cities and expanding the public transport system to support new housing and interregional commuting - · increasing the use of rail to enable efficient passenger and freight use - · supporting regional development - increasing support for active modes walking and cycling - delivering health, safety and environmental improvements - reducing the environmental impact of transport - · mode neutrality in freight transport planning.
+- giving public transport greater priority in cities and expanding the public transport system to support new housing and interregional commuting - increasing the use of rail to enable efficient passenger and freight use - supporting regional development - increasing support for active modes walking and cycling - delivering health, safety and environmental improvements - reducing the environmental impact of transport - mode neutrality in freight transport planning.

-A draft of the new GPS is expected in early 2018, with the final document not due until August 2018.
+Submissions closed on the new draft GPS in May 2018.
+An announcement and release of the final GPS is expected by 30 June 2018.
 This will impact on the Regional Land Transport Plan as prepared by all Canterbury Councils, and potentially the funding and approach applied to the delivery of roading and footpaths services in the Timaru District.

-5.3.2 Water Services (Water Supply, Sewer and Stormwater)
+5.3.2 Water Services

+(Water Supply, Sewer, Stormwater)